openstack/neutron/doc/source/devref/callbacks.rst

   For callback function of PRECOMMIT_XXX events, we can't use blocking functions or a function that would take a long time, like communicating to SDN controller over network.
-  Callbacks for PRECOMMIT events are meant to execute DB operations in a transaction context, the errors occured will be taken care by the context manager.
+  Callbacks for PRECOMMIT events are meant to execute DB operations in a transaction context.
+The errors that occur will be taken care by the context manager.

 What kind of function can be a callback?